PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 - Applications with engaged teams willing to collaborate

-- Mix of different types (web apps, APIs, services) to test patterns
+- Mix of types (web apps, APIs, services) to test patterns

 - Avoid high-risk production systems initially